kscardinal/loto-report-generator/README.md

 ```bash
 ssh-add ~/.ssh/id_ed25519
 ```
-- Enter passpharse and it should stop bugging you
+- Enter passphrase and it should stop bugging you

 ---